KITcii/smart-contract-dev-support/Design Patterns/Factory Pattern/README.md

 A DLT application requires multiple instances of the same smart contract to be deployed in a secure way.

 ## Problem
 The manual re-deployment of similar smart contracts (e.g., smart contracts used for asset representation) from a Template Contract is inefficient because, for example, human engagement is required.
-In addition, users must trust that the Template Contract used to create new smart contracts is not manip-ulated if it is kept off-ledger.
+In addition, users must trust that the Template Contract used to create new smart contracts is not manipulated if it is kept off-ledger.

 ## Forces
 The creation of new smart contracts should be automatically and reliably managed on the distributed ledger in a transparent manner.
 The creation of new smart contracts should be traceable.